 In order to make the move-in experience a smooth and positive transition for all, the College sets official dates for student move-in and arranges for special assistance for students for those days.
-The move-in date for first year students is Friday, August 22, 2014, beginning at 8 a.m. and for transfer students on Saturday, August 23 beginning at 9 a.m.
+Move-in for first year students is Friday, August 22, 2014, between 8 a.m. and 12 p.m.
+Move-in for transfer students is Saturday, August 23, also from 8 a.m. to 12 p.m.

 Returning students may move in on Sunday, August 24 and Monday, August 25, 2014, from 8 a.m. to 5 p.m. each day.
 All students should make arrangements to move in on the designated dates.
 Check in tables will be present in each residential area.
 Students should report to the table in their residential area to begin the check-in process.